portfedh/Mexico_CPI/README.md

 ## Use cases

-The script is useful for accountants or administrative/financial professionals.
+The script may be useful for accountants, administrative, financial professionals or anyone who needs to determine inflation over specific time periods.

 It can help to quicky determine adjustments for:

-- Rent prices
+- Rent prices.
-- A stock's cost basis
+- A stock's inflation adjusted cost basis.
-- A salary increase to maintain purchasing power
+- A salary increase to maintain purchasing power.
-- Any asset value that is periodically adjusted for inflation
+- Any asset value that is periodically adjusted for inflation.

 ## Contributing

-If you can help making this a simple executable file for windows and mac, so non-programmers can use it, it would be much appreciated.
+Any help making the scripto into an executable file for windows and mac would be very helpful.

-## Credits

-Pablo Cruz Lemini.
-February 2021
+This would allow non-programmers to use it.